 For many folks, sleeping on a plane is hard to do.
 And it’s not necessarily the altitude – it’s all the little things, like the stranger to your immediate right or left (or both), the noise, the turbulence, the dry air, and the list goes on.

 The good news, though, is that addressing all these little disruptions just takes a little planning.
 Once you do, it really is possible to snooze 30,000 feet in the air.
-Here’s our top tips to make it happen.
+Here’s our top tips to sleep on a plane.

 1. Use a Light-Blocking Sleep Mask

-Light can make it significantly harder to sleep, and it can be significant.
+Light can make it significantly harder to sleep on a plane, and it can be significant.
 One study found that exposure to ambient room light shortens melatonin duration by a good 90 minutes.
 On a plane, the workaround is a good eye mask that fits you nicely to block out as much light as possible.

 2. Try Noise-Canceling Headphones

 Even when your neighbors are quiet, planes are noisy, about the equivalent of a running vacuum cleaner.
 That means a pair of high-quality, noise-canceling headphones is worth the investment.
 In a pinch, earplugs will work, and so will Bluetooth-enabled earbuds that connect to your phone.